takeiteasy/xget/README.md

+# Modification by Me
+1. Fix download speed and time estimation
+2. Add fancy progress bar and coloring

 # xget

 xget is a simple IRC client/bot that downloads files from XDCC servers, xget also supports DCC RESUME, so if the connection is cut off, you can continue easily.